Isaac51743/Java-Basic/README.md

 # Java-Basic
-including basic Java container and their API.
+including basic Java container and their APIs.